hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/nested_clustered_optimisation.rst

 Convex Optimization Solution (CVO)
 ##################################

-The Convex Optimization Solution is the result of convex optimization for the problem of calculating the optimal weight allocation using the true covariance matrix and the true vector of means for a set of assets with a goal of maximum Sharpe ratio or minimum variance of a portfolio.
+The Convex Optimization Solution is the result of convex optimization when solving a problem of calculating the optimal weight allocation using the true covariance matrix and the true vector of means for a portfolio.
+The goal can be either the maximum Sharpe ratio or minimum variance of a portfolio.

 If the problem of portfolio optimization is: